RBVI/ChimeraX/src/apps/ChimeraX/ChimeraX.rst

     1. Decorate functions that you wish to profile with the ``@line_profile`` decorator and install them.
-       This decorator is a no-op if Chimera2 is not profiled.
+       This decorator is a no-op if ChimeraX is not profiled.
        (Instead of the conventional ``@profile``.)

-    2. Run ``Chimera2 --lineprofile`` from the command line.
+    2. Run ``ChimeraX --lineprofile`` from the command line.
        (Instead of using ``kernprof``.)
-       This generates a ``Chimera2.lprof`` file in the current directory.
+       This generates a ``ChimeraX.lprof`` file in the current directory.

-    3. Get your profiling results by running ``Chimera2 -m line_profiler Chimera2.lprof``.
+    3. Get your profiling results by running ``ChimeraX -m line_profiler ChimeraX.lprof``.

     4. Analyze your results, possibly edit your code, and return to step 1.